-The Sage is plenty accurate and can be expected to put arrows in a post-it note at 40 yards with some practice.
+The Samick Sage Takedown is plenty accurate and can be expected to put arrows in a post-it note at 40 yards with some practice.
 Shooting this against several higher priced and custom bows, accuracy was enough to keep up with the big boys.

-The fact that the Samick Sage has removable limbs is a great feature.
+The fact that the Samick Sage Takedown has removable limbs is a great feature.
 You can fit this bow in a large backpack and since it only weighs 3.5lbs, you won’t feel overburdened.
 Even better, with the ability to buy extra limbs at about 50 bucks a set, you really get some versatility.
 Light limbs for practice, heavier for hunting.
 You can even get shorter limbs so your kids can practice too.

 Many Lower end bows suffer from comfort issues, especially in handle shape.
 That is not the case with the Sage.
 The bow is well balanced, comfortable, and easy to hold and shoot.
 Hand fatigue can be an issue when handles are too small or too large but the Samick really hit the “Goldilocks Zone.”

 There are plenty of better offerings on the market without a doubt but in a market that goes well into the thousands, that is to be expected.
 There are not a lot of offerings of this quality anywhere close to the hundred dollar point.
 In value for money, this is about as good as it gets.